Making critical business decisions shouldn't feel like taking a shot in the dark.

 Make understanding data trends as simple as looking at a picture.
 Learn how to bring data to life with dashboards, visualizations, and data storytelling for every audience.

-Application #1: Download Tableau Public and build the following, using the provided data set:
+Assignment #1: Download Tableau Public and build the following, using the provided data set:

 Your business is trying to solve a problem, but how do you know if you're getting warmer?
 This class is about honing in on insights by asking precise questions.
 You'll refine your process for asking the right business question and finding the data that helps you answer it.

-Application #2:Start on your case project: create a mock-up of a visual convincing the company's management where marketing dollars should be spent to recruit hosts.
+Assignment #2:Start on your case project: create a mock-up of a visual convincing the company's management where marketing dollars should be spent to recruit hosts.
 You can use Tableau Public, a mock-up tool like Balsalmiq, a presentation tool like Canva or Google Slides, or even a simple pen-and-paper drawing.

 Now that you've learned how to refine your business question, you'll take the first step in the BI process: preparing raw data for consumption by Tableau.

-Application #3:Take the provided raw data files from a hosting company to better understand trends in one American city.
+Assignment #3:Take the provided raw data files from a hosting company to better understand trends in one American city.
 Apply join, union, and pivot in order to show trends, analyze by neighborhood and drill into reviews.

 Breathe a sigh of relief, you won't need to learn to code.
 This class teaches you how to collaborate with a developer to easily slide data into your process.

-Application #4: You've just been hired to help the head of marketing at the hosting company.
+Assignment #4: You've just been hired to help the head of marketing at the hosting company.
 What descriptive, prescriptive, predictive, and decision analysis would you recommend as important places to start testing?

 Anytime you explore and analyze data, you enter into a cycle with no clear continuous path.
 In this class, you'll learn how to incorporate new data and questions using visual analytics.
 Then, Kirk will show you how to bring in statistical analysis to reliably interpret what you're seeing.

-Application #5: Using the provided data, create a chart to show how bookings changed month-over-month.
+Assignment #5: Using the provided data, create a chart to show how bookings changed month-over-month.
 Which months (if any) were more than one standard deviation away from the average?
 Then, take bookings and find the other measure with which it most closely correlates.

 Visualization is a powerful tool: when used correctly, it goes beyond simple presentation to reveal insights and identify opportunities.
 You'll learn how to create stories, dashboards, and calculations that enable you to get more out of visualizations.

-Application #6: You are making your first presentation to an executive group.
+Assignment #6: You are making your first presentation to an executive group.
 Create a visual, in the form of a story of dashboard, to convince the executive team where to spend marketing dollars to attract new hosts.

 You'll apply more advanced analytics to business dashboards to bring prescriptive and predictive data together.
 Then, you'll learn how to add AI and ML to the picture for unrivaled business engagement and performance.

-Application #7: Create a simple projection of bookings from a time-series metric one year into the future using a statistical model.
+Assignment #7: Create a simple projection of bookings from a time-series metric one year into the future using a statistical model.
 Then, take the correlation you found in Application 5 and apply statistical-based coloring to show how far your real results reflect your model’s prediction.

 In this workshop, you'll delve into the art of BI by creating an interactive, high-impact visualization.
 Kirk will teach you how to combine design and storytelling to drive results home to your audience.

-Application #8: Using the provided dataset for Nashville, build up a starting dashboard using visual best practices.
+Assignment #8: Using the provided dataset for Nashville, build up a starting dashboard using visual best practices.

 How do you move from disparate BI projects to a company-wide data culture?
 This class is all about integrating the practices and mindset of BI into the corporate culture.
 You'll start to form a vision for your larger role in the organization as you grow your data and BI abilities.

-Application #9: Think of how you could apply the principles learned today at your company.
+Assignment #9: Think of how you could apply the principles learned today at your company.
 Using a template provided, outline your intended approach to addressing the principles of data culture within your company, department, or line of business.

 Data leadership, like any other kind of leadership, is as much about knowing how to communicate your vision as knowing how to form it.
 You'll be introduced to techniques for powerful presentations and then put them into practice during a mock presentation of your visual data story.

-Application #10: Using the data set from Lesson 8, put together a report to your group as investors.
+Assignment #10: Using the data set from Lesson 8, put together a report to your group as investors.
 Your goal is to convince them to invest in attracting hosts to specific locations.

 You've learned a lot so far, but are you ready to fly solo?
 This class challenges you to apply what you know from the provided data set and class scenarios to a different set of business questions and a different data set.

-Application #11: Final Project
+Assignment #11: Final Project

 Continue the work you've begun in class.
 Using your question and data set, create a compelling visual story (dashboard) and presentation for the class.
 Your goal is to convince them on the premise of the question.